RinoG/ecg-to-text/README.md

 # ecg-to-text
+Work in progress ...

 ## Project Overview
-This project aims to develop an AI model that inputs ECG (Electrocardiogram) data and outputs a detailed report.
+This project aims to develop a model that inputs ECG (Electrocardiogram) data and outputs a detailed report.
 The report will focus on diagnosing various heart pathologies.
-The training of the model is based on the MIMIC-IV-ECG dataset from PhysioNet.
+The training of the model is based on the [Will Two Do?
+Challenge 2021](https://physionet.org/content/challenge-2021/1.0.3/) dataset from PhysioNet.

 ## Dataset
-The MIMIC-IV-ECG dataset, available from PhysioNet, is the cornerstone of our training process.
+The [Will Two Do?
+Challenge 2021](https://physionet.org/content/challenge-2021/1.0.3/) dataset, available from PhysioNet, is the cornerstone of our training process.

-## Objectives
-- To create an AI model capable of analyzing ECG data.
-- To accurately diagnose a range of heart pathologies.
-- To generate comprehensive reports based on the ECG data analysis.

 ## Technologies Used
 (Include a list of technologies, libraries, and frameworks planed to use.
-For example, Python, TensorFlow, PyTorch, etc.)
+For example, Python, PyTorch, etc.)

 ## Installation
 (Instructions on how to install and set up project.
 Include steps to clone the repo, install dependencies, etc.)